Lefteris-B/Ecko/README.md

 Perform iterative testing cycles to validate design changes and ensure continuous improvement.
 Maintain a thorough log of all tests conducted and their outcomes.
-By following these steps and utilizing the Terasic DE10-Lite FPGA along with external memory, you can thoroughly test and validate your ASIC post-tapeout, ensuring it meets the desired specifications and performance criteria.
+By following these steps and utilizing the Terasic DE10-Lite FPGA along with external memory, we can thoroughly test and validate the ASIC post-tapeout, ensuring it meets the desired specifications and performance criteria.

 [↟Back to Top](#ecko-a-keyword-spotting-accelerator-for-caravel-soc)